TexasInstruments/c2000ware-core-sdk/README.md

 - driverlib
   - This folder contains the device-specific driver library and driver-based peripheral examples.

-- examples
+- libraries
-  - This folder contains the examples involving multiple devices/peripherals to showcase different applications.
+  - This folder contains the device-specific and core libraries.

 - utilities
   - This folder contains development utility applications such as flash programmers, windows drivers.